 With Free Tier, use Sysdig Secure for cloud functions free forever:

-For one single account in one cloud region (AWS for v1)
+- For one single account in one cloud region (ex.: AWS in eu-west-3)

 After 30 days, your account will be disabled and you can contact Sysdig sales to upgrade to an Enterprise license.